Null Hypothesis Significance Testing

 Please note that this is the same method used by lm(), the calculated p-value differs just slightly due to rounding.
 You can then use this same approach to calculate a p-value using the test statistic garnered from the bootstrap approach.

 We’ve studied the calculation of CIs for our parameter estimates in many examples — so now you should feel comfortable with these.
-Here’s how we can calculate these for our current example.
+Let’s calucate the 95% CI for the slope, which corresonds with an \(\alpha\) of 0.05.

 For the bootstrap estimation